NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

                                                std::string &location2_name);
 ```

-Given 2 locations A and B, find the best route from A to B. The distance between 2 points is the euclidean distance using latitude and longitude.
-You should use both Dijkstra algorithm and Bellman-Ford algorithm.
-Compare the time for the different methods.
-Show the routes on the map.
-If there is no path, please return empty vector.
+Given 2 locations A and B, an algorithm finds the best route from A to B. The distance between 2 points is the euclidean distance using latitude and longitude.
+Algorithms implemented include the Dijkstra algorithm and the Bellman-Ford algorithm.
+The routes are also displayed on the map.
+If there is no path, an empty vector is returned.

-Please report and compare the time spent by these 2 algorithms.

 Example: